 See my recent post about video venues for more discussion about this concept.

-5 replies on “Is Congregational Singing Seeker-Sensitive?”
+5 responses to “Is Congregational Singing Seeker-Sensitive?”

 I was up at Willow and talking with Frazee a couple of months ago.
 I do think their style is starting to shift somewhat.
 From Randy’s comments it seemed that Willow’s leadership saw a generational shift and were trying to do things differently to reach this new generation.
 I don’t know if the practice you noticed was an intentional part of that or not, but it seems that the “Willow” approach might start looking a lot different in the near future.